jimbobhickville/python-ambariclient/README.md

 A CLI was originally planned, but never implemented.
 Some methods that require a large JSON body are not amenable to a CLI, but we could easily build one for other methods if people want one.
-We'll revisit this at a later date.
+We replaced the idea with the Ambari Shell for now, but are open to revisiting this if demand is present.